 Jaguar Land Rover (JLR) had earlier announced plans to cut costs by £1 billion, over 18 months, in response to deteriorating conditions, which led to its £90-million quarterly loss in September.
-Indications were high that JLR is anticipated to cut up to 5,000 jobs as part of a £2.5-billion overhaul programme, which many critics of the UK government attributed to uncertainty around Brexit event.
+Indications were high that JLR is anticipated to cut up to 5,000 jobs as part of a £2.5-billion overhaul program, which many critics of the UK government attributed to uncertainty around Brexit event.

 The luxury carmaker employs 44,000 workers in the UK at sites in Halewood on Merseyside and Solihull, Castle Bromwich and Wolverhampton in the West Midlands.
 According to media sources, JLR has hired Boston Consulting Group (BCG) to advice on the turnaround plan.